Old fashioned homemade yeast rolls recipe from scratch.

-The aroma of these homemade rolls will keep your family hanging around the kitchen, the most popular room in the house.
+The aroma of these homemade rolls will keep family hanging around the kitchen, the most popular room in the home.

-Slather these hot rolls with butter, let them dissolve in your
+Slather them with butter, let them dissolve in your

-mouth, and you will know the time it takes to make them is a wise choice.
+mouth, and you will know the time that it took to make them was a wise choice.

 Mix yeast and 3 3/4 cups of the flour in a large mixing bowl.
 Set aside.
 Reserve 1/2 cup flour for later use.